Print?

 function.

-After running the code, you may see [1]
+After running the code in the previous chapter, you may have noticed [1]

 preceding the results.
 This is R's way of indicating that the line starts with the first element in your output.
 As you progress through the course, you'll encounter outputs with multiple elements.

-Let's say we want to carry out a division operation.
+Let's say we want to carry out a division operation:

-function from other programming languages.
+function, which you may also recognize from other programming languages.

 Here's how you use the function: